-The only thing missing from Duets for me, is the Hooray for Love medley with Judy Garland, which is quite simply sublime (and can be found on Just for the Record).
-There’s also reason to mention her rendition of Ding Dong, The Witch is Dead which appeared on a Harold Arlen compilation.
+The only thing missing from Duets for me, is the Hooray for Love medley with Judy Garland, which is just sublime (and can be found on Just for the Record).
+There’s also reason to mention her youthful rendition of Ding Dong, The Witch is Dead which appeared on a Harold Arlen compilation.

 The album Memories is worth comment here for the title song Memory from Cats which for me completely eclipsed the original and remains one of my favourite tracks from Streisand.
 Actually, Just for the Record features some lovely, rare early Streisand recordings with plenty of Broadway-style delivery and is worth a look- if only for the well hidden but very pretty Between Yesterday and Tomorrow which sounds worthy of the likes of Les Mis or Phantom in style.

 And it’s not just on albums that Streisand glorifies showtunes.
 Her live concerts also include some great renditions of songs like A Cockeyed Optimist from South Pacific and medleys from Gypsy (soon to be her next movie, it is hoped).

 Her career is steeped in showtunes and if you want to hear every one, you’ll have to trawl through a phenomenal back-catalogue, including concert recordings- but it’s worth it, I promise – I even pinky promise…

 The six decades of inimitable and jaw-dropping success following her Funny Girl debut, including number one albums in each of those six decades, has resulted in Barbra Streisand winning a phenomenal range of awards.
 Her impressive catalogue includes the rare combination of Oscar, Tony, Emmy and Grammy awards- no doubt one day there’ll be a Barbra or Streisand award, and she’ll win that too…